patel2pa/To_Do/README.md

-# Todo ap using Vue js
+# Todo app using Vue js